how-is/example-repository/README.md

 # example-repository

-Example repository for testing how_is.
+An example repository for testing how_is.